William F. Shughart II: Work

-Shughart has authored ten books.
+Shughart has authored 10 books.
 He has contributed chapters to 65 books and has published over 140 peer-reviewed journal articles.
 He has written columns in outlets such as Wall Street Journal, Los Angeles Times, Philadelphia Inquirer, Pittsburgh Post-Gazette, Detroit News, San Francisco Chronicle, Washington Times, Fortune, Business Week, Investor's Business Daily, and National Post.
-Shughart has been a long-term collaborator with the late Robert Tollison, with whom he has published over 60 articles over the span of his career.
+Shughart was a long-term collaborator with Robert Tollison (1942–2016), with whom he published over 60 articles.

-A lot of Shughart's work has been focused on industrial organization, also the subject of his first textbook, entitled The Organization of Industry published in 1990.
-Aside from industrial organization much of his work in 1980s and 1990s has been focused on tax policy, education reform and college sports.
-His second book, Antitrust Policy and Interest-Group Politics also was published in 1990.
+Much of Shughart's work has been focused on industrial organization, also the subject of his first textbook, The Organization of Industry, published in 1990.
+Aside from industrial organization, much of his work in the 1980s and 1990s was focused on tax policy, education reform and college sports.
+His second book, Antitrust Policy and Interest-Group Politics, was also published in 1990.

-In 1997, Shughart edited the book Taxing Choice: The Predatory Politics of Fiscal Discrimination for which he won the 1998 Sir Antony Fisher International Memorial Award from the Atlas Economic Research Foundation.
-He co-authored the 1998 book, The Political Economy of the New Deal with the late Jim Couch, one of his University of Mississippi doctoral students.
+In 1997, Shughart edited the book Taxing Choice: The Predatory Politics of Fiscal Discrimination.
+He co-authored the 1998 book The Political Economy of the New Deal with Jim Couch, one of his University of Mississippi doctoral students.

 In the late 2000s, energy policy also become a recurring topic in his research.